RockitBootcamp/Student-Resources/Misc/Git/01 Git Basics/README.md

 git push
 ```

-This will create a new snapshot of your project in GitHub and will allow any team members to have access to those changes.
+This will update the remote server (GitHub in this case) to your latest commit and will allow any team members to pull those changes.

 ### Git Pull

-The opposite of pushing code (from your computer to a remote) is to "pull" code (from the remote to your computer).
+The opposite of pushing code (you → remote) is to "pull" code (you ← remote).
 You will use `git pull origin master` (or simply `get pull` if you only have one remote).
 This will be necessary when other team members have made a change to a project.

-To collaborate with other team members, you'll be using `git push` to move code to remotes, then your team can do `git pull` to get your code.
-Likewise they can push their code up and you can pull it to your computer
+To collaborate with other team members, you'll be using `git push` to update remotes, then your team can do `git pull` to update their local copy.
+Likewise they can push their code up and you can pull it to your computer.